cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 * *MATLAB Version: 24.1.0.2537033 (R2024a)*
 * *Signal Processing Toolbox (Version 24.1)*

-### 3. Navigate to Audio-Generation directory and run *python generate.py* TWICE
+### 3. Navigate to Audio-Generation directory and either run *python generate.py* TWICE, or run *python generate_all.py* for all possible pairs.
 * Follow prompts in terminal to generate audio files
-* The files will be written into Audio-Generation as .flac with relevant names
+* The files will be written into a sub-directory, 'audio-files', in 'Audio-Generation' as .flac with relevant names

-### 3. Change relevant filepaths in RunAudioJob
+### 3. Change relevant filepaths in and your root filepath RunAudioJob
-* *ioPath* should be path to Relevant-Files
-* *filePath1* should be path to first audio file for test 1
+* *filePath1* should be path to first audio file for pairing 1
-* *filePath2* should be path to second audio file for test 1
+* *filePath2* should be path to second audio file for pairing 1
-* *filePath3* should be path to first audio file for test 2
+* *filePath3* should be path to first audio file for pairing 2
-* *filePath4* should be path to second audio file for test 2
+* *filePath4* should be path to second audio file for pairing 2

 ### 4. Open MATLAB, create a new project from file
 * Make sure to add Audio-Generation directory with subfolders to project path